software-architects/time-cockpit-website/content/en/blog/2008/03/15/Bug-Busters---Test-Driven-Development-in-NET.md

                 confirm.WaitUntilExists();
                 confirm.CancelButton.Click();
                 screen.ie.WaitForComplete();
             } {% endhighlight %}<p class="DecoratorRight" xmlns="http://www.w3.org/1999/xhtml">In the second case we simulate a click on "OK" in the confirmation box.
-The user has to return to the "Overview" screen.</p>{% highlight javascript %}            // click cancel and then YES -&gt; must return to &quot;Overview&quot; screen using (new UseDialogOnce(screen.ie.DialogWatcher, confirm))
+The user has to return to the "Overview" screen.</p>{% highlight javascript %}            // click cancel and then YES -&gt; must return to "Overview" screen using (new UseDialogOnce(screen.ie.DialogWatcher, confirm))
             {
                 screen.CancelLink.ClickNoWait();